 - This facilitates a move from anonymous targeting to more specific targeting, specified based on the results of these tests.

-Testing an abundance of ad creatives to identify what audiences are seeking has been under-utilized until now.
+Testing an abundance of ad creatives to identify what audiences are seeking has been under-utilised until now.
 With the disappearance of cookies and the advancement of creative production technologies, scaling content is more important than ever before.